d2l-ai/d2l-en/chapter_appendix_math/appendix_linear_algebra.md

 and show that $\mathbf{C}$ has rank two since, for instance, the first two columns are linearly independent, however any of the four collections of three columns are dependent.

 This procedure, as described, is very inefficient.
 It requires looking at every subset of the columns of our given matrix, and thus is potentially exponential in the number of columns.
-Later we will see a more computationally efficient way to compute the rank of a matrix, but for now, this is sufficient to see that the concept is well defined and understand what it intuitively means.
+Later we will see a more computationally efficient way to compute the rank of a matrix, but for now, this is sufficient to see that the concept is well defined and understand the meaning.

 ## Invertibility
-We have seen intuitively above that matrices which compress down to lower dimensions cannot be undone.
+We have seen above that matrices which compress down to lower dimensions cannot be undone.
 However, if the matrix has full rank (that is if $\mathbf{A}$ is an $n \times n$ matrix with rank $n$), we should always be able to undo it.
 Consider the matrix

 $$
 \mathbf{I} = \begin{bmatrix}